A3sal0n/FalconGate/README.md

 Username: admin
 Password: falcongate
 ```
-*Normally FalconGate will assign to its administration interface an IP ending in ".2" (e.g. 192.168.0.2) which is derived from the network's gateway IP*
+*Usually FalconGate will assign to its administration interface an IP ending in ".2" (e.g. 192.168.0.2) which is derived from the network's gateway IP*
 *Change the default password after the first logon to the application*

 - Navigate to the "Configuration" page and fill in the correct fields